Get free access to

 TPR is an obligatory part for entities which conclude controlled related party transactions fulfilling the criteria for transfer pricing documentation (simply, as a rule: if you are obliged to prepare Local File – then you have to submit TPR), as well as (in a limited scope) entities qualifying for the so-called domestic exemption under which they are not obliged to prepare transfer pricing documentation.

-The report on global allocation of income and tax within the group (required for groups in which the parent company consolidating the accounts is located in Poland).
-This document has to be filed by the holding company and if consolidated revenues of the group exceed EUR 750 mln.
+The report on the global allocation of income and tax within the group (required for groups where the parent company consolidating the accounts is located in Poland) must be filed by the holding company if the consolidated revenues of the group exceed EUR 750 million.

-The CBC-P is required to be submitted by each entity in the group to which the CbCR obligations apply.
-The CBC-P notification, under the new amended rules, can be submitted only electronically, with the deadline expiring within 3 months following the end of a tax year.
+The CBC-P notification is required to be submitted by each entity in the group to which the CbCR obligations apply.
+The CBC-P notification can only be submitted electronically, with the deadline set for 3 months following the end of the tax year.

 According to the current regulations, the following categories of transactions are not subject to Transfer Pricing documentation: